 And as a last straw…

 “We really appreciate the time and money you spent on this gift, it shows how much you love our child and that means the world to us!
 In our house however we don’t use ‘whatever it is‘ because ‘specific reason‘.
-I know you’ll understand when I suggest keeping it at your house/swapping it for ‘appropriate gift’/another alternative.”
+I know you’ll understand when I suggest keeping it at your house for visits/swapping it for ‘appropriate gift’/another alternative.”

 “I can hear how passionate you are about making sure Little One has the best, we’ve made this parenting choice because we want the same thing, we’ve researched it very carefully and are confident it will work.”

 “These are our choice and we won’t be discussing them further.
 Thanks for understanding.
 What about this crazy weather?!”